native-land-digital/next-nld/README.md

 - Moving API to a Lambda
 - Moving front-page geocoding to a Lambda

+- Figuring out logging in Cloudwatch to reduce and trim any costs

 After things are confirmed and comfy:
 - Switch over Prod tilesets to existing tilesets (since those are part of shared Mapbox tilesets?)
 - re adding Google Analytics?